tmaxxdd/arduino-with-mavlink/README.md

 Below there are some links with really helpful knowledge.
 Mostly you will find only the official mavlink documentation which isn't sufficient and clear for begginers.

+* [Basics](https://api.ning.com/files/i*tFWQTF2R*7Mmw7hksAU-u9IABKNDO9apguOiSOCfvi2znk1tXhur0Bt00jTOldFvob-Sczg3*lDcgChG26QaHZpzEcISM5/MAVLINK_FOR_DUMMIESPart1_v.1.1.pdf) - A great document with explanation of the elementary issues of mavlink messages and issues.

+* [Mavlink common](http://mavlink.org/messages/common) - Official mavlink's list with the all commands.
+The most important are numbers that stands for the appropriate message.

 ```
 MIT License